 Islamic borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
-During the year the Company has not capitalised any portion of its borrowing cost.
-All other borrowing costs are recognised as finance costs in the consolidated profit or loss in the period in which they are incurred.
+During the period the company has not capitalised any portion of its borrowing cost.
+All other borrowing costs are recognised as finance costs in the interim condensed consolidated profit or loss in the period in which they are incurred.